Attempting To Treat Patients' Necks, Some Chiropractors Tear Major Arteries

 A chiropractor's error may be compounded by hospital staff members who fail to diagnose the stroke in time.
 Any delay in diagnosis or treatment of an ischemic stroke can result in a lasting brain injury or even wrongful death.

-We have handled countless cases like this and successfully obtained settlements for the victims.
+We have handled numerous cases like this and successfully obtained settlements for the victims.
 If your chiropractor used high-velocity cervical manipulation on you and you suffered a stroke or other serious harm, turn to Clare & Berry for experienced legal counsel and representation.